evannetwork/evannetwork.github.io/dev/security.md

 }
 ```

 The "public" section contains data, that is visible without being invited or related to the contract.
-The "private" section can only be decrypted if the user that tries to read the data ha been added to the sharings of the contract.
+The "private" section can only be decrypted if the user that tries to read the data has been added to the sharings of the contract.
 The ```cryptoInfo``` part is used to determine which decryption algorithm to use and where to look for it.

 When decrypted, the ```private``` section takes precedence over the ```public``` section.
 This can lead to the private section overwriting sections of the ```public``` part.
 For example a public title may be replace with a "true" title (only visible for members) from the private section.